carringtonlab/TargetFinder/README.md

 ============
 targetfinder.pl searches for potential miRNA target sites in a FASTA-formated sequence database using three main steps.

-1. The small RNA query sequence is aligned to every sequence in the FASTA-formated sequence database using the alignment program FASTA35.
+1. The small RNA query sequence is aligned to every sequence in the FASTA-formated sequence database using Smith-Waterman (SW) alignments implemented in the FASTA package (ssearch35_t).
-2. The FASTA35 alignments are converted into RNA duplexes.
+2. The SW alignments are converted into RNA duplexes.
 3. Each duplex is scored using a position-dependent scoring matrix.

-FASTA35 is used to identify the best complementary regions between the small RNA query sequence and every sequence in the FASTA-formated sequence database.
-This script runs FASTA35 with the following settings:
+SW alignments are used to identify the best complementary regions between the small RNA query sequence and every sequence in the FASTA-formated sequence database.
+This script runs ssearch35_t with the following settings:

   -n     Forces the small RNA query sequence to be treated as nucleotide sequence.
-  -H     Suppresses the normal histogram output of FASTA35.
+  -H     Suppresses the normal histogram output.
   -Q     Runs FASTA35 in "quiet" mode.
   -f     Gap opening penalty (set to -16).
   -g     Gap extention penalty (set to -10).